What the customer journey is?

-It is important to know and analyze the customer journey of your customers, as this allows you to better manage all the phases that anticipate the purchase and allows you to improve the customer experience.
+It is important to know and analyse the journey of your customers, as this allows you to manage all the phases that anticipate the purchase in a better way and it allows you to improve the customer experience.
 Understanding the customer journey and customer experience has become increasingly complex for companies due to the increase in touchpoints and the reduction in experience control.
-Due to these changes, companies are forced to integrate various business functions such as information technology, customer service, logistics, marketing, human resources and even external partners.
+Because of these changes, companies are forced to integrate various business functions such as information technology, customer service, logistics, marketing, human resources and even external partners.

-The jewelry industry initially hoped to be immune to these changes brought about by the digital world, in fact, it considered the Internet an unsuitable medium for exclusive and high-priced products such as jewelry.
-But, in recent years, it has had changed its mind and re-evaluate the possibility of integrating physical touchpoints with online touchpoints such as the website and social networks.
+The jewelry industry initially hoped to be immune to these changes carried by the digital world.
+Indeed, it considered the Internet as an unsuitable medium for exclusive and high-priced products such as jewelry.
+But, in recent years, it has changed its mind and re-evaluated the possibility of integrating physical touchpoints with online touchpoints such as the website and social networks.

-Even in the jewelery sector, which tends to be conservative, there has been talk for some time now of integration between traditional sales channels and the digital world, as a balanced synergy between on-line and off-line presence is able to encourage greater traffic even in the physical store, which is not destined to disappear due to the online, but, on the contrary, will evolve leading to a change in the ways of relating with customers.
+Even in the jewelery industry, which tends to be conservative, there have been many discussions lately about how the integration between traditional sales channels and the digital world, as a balanced synergy between on-line and off-line presence, is able to encourage greater traffic even in the physical stores, which are not destined to disappear due to the online, but, on the contrary, will evolve leading to a change in the ways of relating with customers.

 The role of photography in the customer journey